ConorBevan/MovieWarsBlog/README.md

   * This section is where as a admin/superuser I have full access to CRUD functionality so I can view, create, edit and delete posts.

 ### Future Implementations.
-  * Only allow a user to edit and delete posts that is theirs.
+  * Only allow a user to edit and delete posts that they created.
-  * Add category section to filter the blogs into movie genres.

 ### Accessibility